dlira2/Nutanix-tools-for-AHV/README.md

      IMPORTANT 1: the variable "directory" must be declared on line 42, there is an example for windows and linux.
      IMPORTANT 2: there is a variable named TIMEOUT which by default is 15 seconds.
 If there are problems of slowness or     connection can modify this value according to the reality of each connection.Line 45, default 15.
      IMPORTANT 3: Variable poolingvmapi in line 47 .
 Hoy many VM get from prism central , default 500..
 Max 500.
-If you want  to get less info you cant modify this variable.
+If you want  to get less info you can modify this variable.
 But the script take more time tu complete all the process if you select      prism central info.

 If you need help to running or any problem please contact me , dlira96@gmail.com.